-So long as DTC or its nominee is the registered owner of the Bonds, the City will mail notices of redemption to DTC not less than 30 days and not more than 60 days prior to any date fixed for redemption.
-If for any reason DTC or any other securities depository will not be engaged by the City with respect to some or all of the Bonds so called for redemption, the City Treasurer, or any agent appointed by the City Treasurer, will give notice of any redemption of the Bonds by mail, postage prepaid, to the respective registered owners thereof at the addresses appearing on the bond registration books not less than 30 and not more than 60 days prior to any date fixed for redemption.
+So long as DTC or its nominee is the registered owner of the Bonds, notices of redemption will be given to DTC not less than 30 days and not more than 60 days prior to any date fixed for redemption.
+If for any reason DTC or any other securities depository will not be engaged by the City with respect to some or all of the Bonds so called for redemption, notice of any redemption of the Bonds will be given by mail, postage prepaid, to the respective registered owners thereof at the addresses appearing on the bond registration books not less than 30 and not more than 60 days prior to any date fixed for redemption.
 See APPENDIX E: "DTC AND THE BOOK-ENTRY ONLY SYSTEM."